List of The Originals characters: In The Vampire Diaries

-In the season four premiere of The Originals, Rebekah is captured alongside every other vampire in Mystic Falls.
-While en route to their detainment, Caroline is rescued by Klaus, inhabiting Tyler's body, but leaves his sister there.
+In the season four premiere of The Vampire Diaries, Rebekah is captured alongside every other vampire in Mystic Falls.
+While en route to their detainment, Caroline is rescued by Klaus, inhabiting Tyler's body, but he leaves his sister in the wrecked truck.
 While locked up, Rebekah realizes that Elena is in transition but hasn't fed on human blood, which she is delighted about because "I get to watch you die all over again."
 However, as she sits in her cell, she listens to Elena and Stefan's heartfelt confessions of regret and love to each other with a conflicted look on her face.
 Rebekah then helps Stefan kill one of their guards, allowing Elena to feed on his blood and complete the transition into a vampire.
 After being released, Rebekah storms home and confronts Klaus, now back in his original body.
 Rebekah, in tears and furious, tells him how she always loved him despite everything he has done but he doesn't love or care for her as a sister.
 Rebekah then destroys the last few bags of Elena's blood, preventing him from creating more hybrids.
 In retaliation, Klaus disowns Rebekah, telling her he does not love her and that she is not his sister anymore, and breaks her neck.
 Rebekah leaves Klaus' mansion and moves into her own house.
 She befriends April Young, an orphan who moves back to Mystic Falls after her father is killed in an explosion.
 She is then asked by Stefan to tell him and Klaus the story of the Five and the cure for vampirism.
 After Klaus and Stefan find out what they need from her, Klaus daggers Rebekah and has Stefan hide her.

 Later, April learns from Caroline where Rebekah is and un-daggers her.
 With April's help, Rebekah takes Elena, Stefan, and Caroline prisoner so that she can learn what progress they have made in finding the cure.
 After toying with them and finding out what she wants, she releases them.
 Stefan later approaches her, and she states she still wishes to find the cure so she can use it on Klaus.
 Stefan then proposes the two work together to get the cure since they are the only two without an edge since Klaus has the sword, Damon is with Jeremy, and Bonnie is working with Professor Shane.
-In the episode "A View to Kill" Rebekah and Stefan work together to find the headstone of the first immortal creature.
+In A View to Kill, Rebekah and Stefan work together to find the headstone of the first immortal creature.
 She then convinces him to stop caring about Elena and the two have sex.